MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata/MCDUserDataFeed.md

 ### daysToSync
 `@property(nonatomic, readwrite) NSInteger daysToSync;`

-The number of days of data to sync, which should be fewer than 30 represents the default value, which will be determined by the server.
+The number of days of data to sync, which should be fewer than 30.
+It represents the default value, which will be determined by the server.

 ## Constructors